This post may contain affiliate links. See our disclosure policy for details.

-Teaching your kids how to type is easy and FREE with typing games for kids by KidzType.
+Teaching your kids how to type is easy and FUN with typing games for kids by KidzType.
 Read on for a full review of the program!

 I have received compensation for my time to prepare a full and honest review.